All blog posts

 ·

-How to Make Sourdough Bread from Scratch The time involved in making bread can be divided into hands-on time and hands-off time.
+How to make fresh milled flour sourdough bread from scratch The time involved in making bread from scratch can be divided into hands-on time and hands-off time.
 Some bakers might use a lot of hands-on time, kneading a lot to develop strength in the dough.
 Other bakers might use a no-knead approach and use more hands-off time, with just a couple of minutes of hands-on time.
 You don’t need to knead your bread at all.
-The purpose of kneading is to strengthen the gluten.
-The…
+The purpose of kneading is…

 ·